Kleon Penn

-Kleon Penn (born 1 September 1986) is a British Virgin Islander-Puerto Rican professional basketball player for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
-He is currently the league’s all-time leader in blocks.
+Kleon Penn (born 1 September 1986) is a British Virgin Islander-Puerto Rican former professional basketball player.
+He played most of his career in the Baloncesto Superior Nacional (BSN), where he is currently the league’s all-time leader in blocks.
 He played college basketball for H. Lavity Stoutt Community College and McNeese State.

 College career

 Penn began his career with Tortola's H. Lavity Stoutt Community College where he averaged a double-double and eight blocked shots during the eight-game season while recording a triple-double in one game.

 The next season, he transferred to McNeese State where on his second year, he led the conference, ranked fourth in the nation and set a single season school record for blocked shots after ending with 117 for an average of 4.0 per game.
 By the end of his college career, he was second on the Cowboys' all-time career blocked shots list with 264 career blocked shots.